 Truck Accident FAQ

 If you have questions regarding your rights in the event of a truck accident or you would like to learn more about truck accident litigation, we can help.
 We have assembled this list of frequently asked questions in the hope that it will serve as a reference guide for individuals researching truck accident cases.
-At Moody Law, serving Lakeland, Winter Haven, Bartow, and all of Central Florida, a personal injury lawyer can provide you with the information you need to make educated decisions as to whether you should pursue legal action.
+At Moody Law, serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, a personal injury lawyer can provide you with the information you need to make educated decisions as to whether you should pursue legal action.
 If you have additional questions that are not addressed below or you would like to schedule a free, no-obligation consultation, please contact our law firm today.

 - Who can be held liable in a truck accident case?